yokuba/breakout/README.md

 # breakout
-Breakout game using vanilla JavaScript
+Breakout game using vanilla JavaScript- run 'main.html' in the browser.